tom-ramirez/weekly-planner/README.md

 # Weekly Planner
 A weekly planner is a tool that helps individuals organize and manage their tasks, appointments, and commitments on a weekly basis.
 It typically consists of a calendar layout that displays the days of the week, allowing users to plan and schedule their activities effectively.
-Also following and checking tasks acomplishment
+Also following and checking tasks acomplishment.

-#Priorities
+# Priorities

 ## MUST HAVE
 - Calendar View: A visual representation of the days of the week, allowing users to see their schedule at a glance.
 - Task Management: User has The ability to create, manage, and track tasks for each day or throughout the week.